charlymr/IRLPDFScanContent/Sources/IRLPDFScanContent/IRLPDFScanContent.docc/Documentation.md

 ## Overview
 A convenient class usable from `UIKit` view controller or `SwiftUI` to scan document & get `UIImage` or `PDFDocument` as result

+- This package can replace [IRLScannerViewController](https://github.com/charlymr/IRLDocumentScanner) which is now very old

 - Check it out on [Github](https://github.com/charlymr/IRLPDFScanContent)

 #### To Make it availble globaly in your project